Being an entrepreneur is not always a comfortable lifestyle.

 “The reason why I came to the United States is that I wanted to start a company.
 I knew that I’ll have to work for someone for some time, but I always knew that I’m definitely going to start a company someday, somehow.
 Every step that I took in life pretty much led to starting my own company.”

-However, as many entrepreneurs know, not everyone understands that mindset, and Vlad’s friends thought he was crazy.
+However, as many successful entrepreneurs know, not everyone understands that mindset, and Vlad’s friends thought he was crazy.

 “They were like, ‘You’re just a fool, don’t do it.'”